-When I’m not in the mood to cook (and yes, that happens), our dinner often looks something like this.
+When I’m not in the mood to cook (and yes, that happens), our dinner often looks something like this roasted cauliflower salad.
 While there are a lot of salads on this blog, I probably don’t post as many kale salads as I actually consume.
 I love them because they’re hearty and filling and are pretty much a blank canvas for any seasonal vegetable.
 Plus, they’re great to pack away for lunch the next day.

 Kale might be “so last year,” but it’ll always have a special place in my heart.

-- one bunch of kale, destemmed (about 5 packed cups)
+- One bunch of kale, stemmed (about 5 packed cups)

 - Preheat oven to 350 degrees.

 - On a baking sheet lined with parchment, toss the cauliflower with olive oil, salt & pepper.
 Spread cauliflower evenly on the baking sheet and roast until golden brown (usually 20-30 minutes).

 - Tear your kale into pieces and place it all into a large bowl.
 Add a generous drizzle of olive oil and a bit of salt and pepper and use your hands to massage the leaves until the kale becomes tender and wilted (the volume in your bowl will reduce by about half).
 Add a big squeeze of orange, a big squeeze of lemon, a bit of dijon mustard, and use your hands to work it all together.
 Taste and adjust - if it's bitter add orange, if it's bland, add more seasonings.
 What you add will depend on the bitterness of your kale (I find that I add different amounts each time).
 If it's still too raw-tasting, let it sit for 20 or so minutes (at room temp), and the flavors will develop a little more.

 - Toss in the roasted cauliflower, a sprinkle of hemp seeds and some freshly cracked pepper.
 If the kale is still too raw-tasting, add some of the suggested add-ons to offset the amount of kale in your salad.